AdamGoyer/Integrated-Resource-Management/Modules/01_financial_management/README.md

 ## The Financial Analyst module
 The Financial Analyst module offers powerful tools to review portfolios and make informed financial projections.
 It’s designed to serve as my digital assistant, supporting both my professional work and studies as I pursue certification as a Chartered Financial Analyst (CFA).

+## The Financial Planner module
+The Financial Planner module offers tools to help you plan your financial goals and make informed decisions about your financial future.